nedwors/hopper/README.md

 ```bash
 a hop:publish
 ```
-> You don't need to publish the config file to use Hopper, but it is recommended...
+> You don't need to publish the config file to use Hopper, but it is recommended.
 But no pressure.
+Honest.

 ## Usage